+ What is a typical day for an Atlantis Fellow like?

-+ Can I receive course credit for participating in the Atlantis Project?
++ Can I receive course credit for participating in an Atlantis Fellowship?

 In the past we have not offered credit.
 However, several past Fellows have received credit from their universities for the healthcare experience they gained in European hospitals.
 Students that wish to obtain course credit through their Atlantis Fellowship should reach out to their academic advisors or other contacts at their respective universities.

 If you ever require evidence of your Atlantis Fellowship please feel free to reach out to us and we can send you a Certificate.

 + Where does my money go?

 Over half of your fees go to maintain our staffing, partner development and retention, promotion costs, and administrative costs.
 The rest go toward your program costs, such as housing, excursions, site staff recruitment and training, travel insurance, liability insurance, meals, excursions, etc.